-The Gender Clinic at the SHC offers services for students interested in medical transition.
-Stop by the Sports Medicine Clinic on the first floor or call Jessica Ott, the Gender Clinic administrative assistant, at 865-974-5663 to get a gender clinic appointment scheduled.
+The Gender Affirmation Clinic at the SHC offers gender affirming healthcare for students.
+Stop by the Sports Medicine Clinic on the first floor or call Jessica Ott, the clinic administrative assistant, at 865-974-5663 to get a gender clinic appointment scheduled.
 Do not use the regular SHC appointment booking system for a gender clinic appointment.
-Check out the following .pdf guide for more information on the Gender Clinic, including pricing: Gender Clinic Guide

 - Center for Health Education and Wellness (CHEW): The Center for Health Education and Wellness empowers all Volunteers to thrive by cultivating personal and community well-being.
 They offer educational programming around physical, mental, and sexual health.
 At CHEW (located in the Health Center on the second floor), you can pick up safer sex supplies for free.
 For more information, check out their website here: https://wellness.utk.edu/

 - UT Psychological Clinic: The UT Psych Clinic is located in the UT Conference Center downtown.
 They offer therapeutic services with sliding scale payment.
 We recommend current students work with the Student Counseling Center first, since the student health fee already covers counseling services there but NOT at the Psych Clinic.
-For more information, check out their website here: https://psychclinic.utk.edu/
+For more information, check out UT Psych Clinic website.

 Off-campus and online resources